Hospitals confront water shortages in winter storm aftermath

 William Kiefer, CEO of Chambers Health, which runs the hospital along with two clinics and a wellness center, said the facilities resorted to backup generators and water from a 275-gallon storage tank.
 They refilled it three times using water from a swimming pool in the wellness center.

-On Monday, when temperatures were in the teens, a woman about to give birth walked into the hospital after she could not make it through the ice and snow to her hospital in suburban Houston.
+When temperatures were in the teens last Monday, a woman about to give birth walked into the hospital after she could not make it through the ice and snow to her hospital in suburban Houston.
 Emergency room staff delivered the baby safely, Kiefer said.

 “It would have taken her another two hours to get to (the suburban Houston hospital) if our facility wasn’t there,” he said.
 “We can probably assume she would have had the baby in her car and the snow.
 Not a good situation.”